learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 Let's say the password system says:

-> Any password must be of length $\geq 8$ and $\leq 32$, and must be alphanumeric.
-I.e. At least one alphabet (either uppercase or lowercase), and at least one number.
+> Any password must be of length $\geq 8$ and $\leq 32$, and must be alphanumeric, i.e., at least one alphabet (either uppercase or lowercase), and at least one number.

 If this is the requirement, how many possible passwords are there?
 You need not compute the actual value, you can leave your answer in the form of a summation if need be.